If you are still in the relationship.

 Fear is one of the biggest reasons people stay trapped in a narcissistic relationship of any kind.
 How do they do this?

 As the narcissist’s abuse continues to be physical, psychological, emotional, mental and also sexual.
 You might start to realise something isn’t right and begin to resist.
 The narcissist might then offer intermittent reinforcement and play nice, blame shift and project, so you look inwards, blame yourself and work harder to please.
 Making you question the abuse and.
 “If only I didn’t, they wouldn’t.”
 Mindset.

 NO ONE DESERVES TO BE ABUSED, you were never the problem, and you should have never been treated this way.

 The more you resist, the more they’ll use their manipulation tactics.
 They’ll escalate it further, including threats of.
 Harming you, harming those around you, or no one will love you, who’d want you?
 You’re crazy.
 No one will believe you.

-Our survivor instincts are, fight, flight, freeze or fawn, yet when we fight back with these kinds of people, it’s always turned around in a manipulative way to be our fault, and we get punished, when we take flight, we are made to feel guilty, they pull out all the charm, and with the trauma bond, we get sucked straight back in.
+Our survivor instincts are, fight, flight, freeze or fawn, yet when we fight back against these kinds of people, it’s always turned around in a manipulative way to be our fault, and we get punished.
+When we take flight, we are made to feel guilty, they pull out all the charm, and with the trauma bond, we get sucked straight back in.
 So most of us go for freeze and stay clinging on to the hope we can change.
 We can help when they come with the pity plays.
 And then fawn, and we submit all our beliefs, opinions, values and boundaries over to them.
 It might seem like the easy option, yet as you most likely know, giving up on yourself, hopes, dreams, and vision.
-To suit someone who’s unable and unwilling to have their own, to love and care for you makes your life hard.
+To suit someone who’s unable and unwilling to have their own to love and care for you makes your life hard.
 It is not an easy option.

-You end up stuck and trapped in fear of do I stay and be miserable or do I go.
+You end up stuck and trapped in fear of Do I stay and be miserable, or do I go?
 Some of the fears of leaving are.